ArrowrIcon Home icon

-Trams were particularly hazardous for cyclists because their wheels could easily get caught in the channels on either side of the rails unless the cyclists made a point of riding across them rather than along them.
-Fortunately, as it was expensive to lay the tracks, trams ran on relatively few routes.
+Trams were particularly hazardous for cyclists because their wheels could easily get caught in the channels on either side of the rails.
+Cyclists had to make a point of riding across them rather than along them.

-Open top trams
+Open top deck

 Trams, like buses, had open tops when I was a child.
-On the old buses page there is a photo of the flaps on the backs of the seats in front that could be pulled over knees when it rained.
+On the early buses page there is a photo of the flaps on the backs of the seats in front that could be pulled over knees when it rained.

 Tram conductors